Ross-TheBoss/GoogleMinesweeperClone/README.md

 # Google Minesweeper Clone
-A clone of google minesweeper made using pyglet.
+A clone of Google minesweeper made using pyglet.

 # Requirements
 - pyglet 2.0+